Remote Monitoring

 The Remote Monitoring allows your customers to remotely monitor their products and receive notifications about relevant events.

-If not yet done, we suggest you follow the Initial DPS Configuration guide which provides you with the basic configuration to be extended with the Remote Monitoring use case.
+If not yet done, we suggest you follow the Initial DPS Configuration guide, which provides you with the basic configuration to be extended with the Remote Monitoring use case.

-Select the Product Model you want to start from.
+1. Select the Product Model you want to start from.

-Configure Events to be monitored
+3. Configure Events to be monitored

-Create a thing definition view for your customer users.
+4. Create a thing definition view for your customer users.

-Here below you can find more details for each step.
+Below you can find more details for each step.

 Selecting the Product Model to start from

 In case you are planning to connect your entire product catalog, which may contain potentially dozens or hundreds of models grouped into product families, we suggest you to start from a product model that is not too complex, but not too simple either.
-It should be the right mix, which you can use as a basis for more complex productsā configuration.
+It should be the right mix, which you can use as a basis for the configuration of more complex products.

 Once you have identified the product model to start from, you can now create its definition in the Console.